 3. As well as the method of application

 Contact time, skin condition and preparation all count towards the result and the depth of the peel determines your discomfort during and after having a peel.
-Our express facial bar in the Young LDN Lounge for example, uses very light, but very effective and fast working peels to leave you looking radiant and glowing all within 20 minutes.
+Our Facial Bar in the Young LDN Lounge for example, uses very light, but very effective and fast working peels to leave you looking radiant and glowing all within 20 minutes.
 These are great if you just want to look refreshed after along week at work or Uni and are great for people with minimal photo damage or acne.
 For those with more severe acne, ageing or photo damage, you want to visti the Young LDN Lab where we use stronger peels.

 The majority of chemical peels utilise Alpha and Beta Hydroxy Acids (AHAs & BHAs).
 These are known to have biologic importance and clinical value for both the younger skin and older skin with a variety of hyperkeratotic (leather boot thickening) and ageing relating conditions such as acne, rosacea, warts, dryness, rough skin, wrinkles and photo ageing